 The overall budget proposals have been developed with the objective of effectively targeting services so that we continue to meet the needs of the most vulnerable, including those living with deprivation, and fulfil our statutory duties.
-All proposals that will have an impact, positive or negative, on any protected characteristic or on rural communities, armed forces, carers or areas of social deprivation, will have an individual EIA completed alongside policy development, to ensure full compliance to our commitment to Equality, Diversity and Inclusion.
+All proposals that will have an impact, positive or negative, on any protected characteristic or on rural communities, armed forces, carers or areas of social deprivation; as per the council's Equalities and Inclusion framework all proposals will have an individual EIA completed alongside policy development, to ensure full compliance to our commitment to equality, diversity and inclusion.
+The proposal to increase rent for Affordable Rent and Shared Ownership properties could have a negative impact on part of the residents within areas of deprivation; there are mitigating actions in place to minimise this impact, such as increases on benefits, cost-of-living crisis support and extra payments for benefits' claimants.
+Also, as always, we will be working closely across different services and voluntary sector to monitor the welfare of our most vulnerable residents to make sure sufficient support is in place.